Chapter 2.2 – Ports and Distribution Networks

 3. Regional Distribution Networks

-Many warehousing facilities have evolved or have been specifically designed to act as distribution centers as part of an extensive regional distribution network.
+Many warehousing facilities have evolved or been specifically designed to act as distribution centers for an extensive regional distribution network.
 The decoupling of orders and delivery encourages the reconfiguration of distribution networks.
 The trend towards the decoupling of orders and deliveries is reinforced by the rise of digital ordering platforms and the associated rise of e-fulfillment and e-commerce.
+Like the conventional retailers that have established a network of inbound cross-docking facilities to distribute containerized cargo into truckloads, major e-commerce firms have pursued a similar strategy.
 Therefore, distribution networks have to adapt to new requirements.
 When it comes to the regional distribution of goods, corporations are challenged to find optimal solutions at various levels:

 1. The choice of the distribution system.